Become a better medic. Join Today!

-Is patient breathing?
+Is the patient breathing?
 Not breathing.
 I adjust his airway.
 Still no respirations.
 I have no reason to move on in RPM.
 My assessment is done.
 He is deceased and given a black tag 0 and move on.

 Patient 2: Didn't walk away when asked to do so

-Is patient breathing?
-Patient is breathing!
+Is the patient breathing?
+The patient is breathing!

 Assess: Respiratory rate greater or less than 30?
 Over 30/min.